neogeny/TatSu/docs/models.rst

 Generating Models
 ~~~~~~~~~~~~~~~~~

-To take a look at what the classes for the grammar look like, or to be able
+To see what the classes for the grammar look likethe ``tatsu`` commandline
-to override them, the ``tatsu`` commandline tool will generate a module
-definition with the required classes:
+tool will generate a module definition with the required classes:

 .. code:: bash